 Tuition Per Course

-For the 2020-21 school year, tuition per course is as follows:
+Our tuition rate is calculated by credit, and the majority of courses are 4 credits.
+For the 2023–24 school year, tuition per 4-credit course is as follows:

 Cost of Completion: Tuition Per Degree or Certificate

 For the 2023–24 school year, tuition estimates are as follows:

 How to Pay

 We are committed to working closely with you to make paying for school as hassle-free as possible.
 We offer a variety of payment options depending on your circumstances.
 And we can help you understand whether you might be eligible for financial assistance.